 Mobile home Merkur

-To be paid on spot (cash): Deposit: 100,00 EUR, Tourist tax • Included: Energy costs • To paid on reservation: Final cleaning: 50,00 EUR (will be charged once by booking) • To be requested upon reservation (up to 14 days before arrival) and to be paid on spot: Bed linnen 10,00 EUR (initial equipment and per change) • Pet: Not allowed.
+To be paid on spot (cash): Deposit: 100,00 EUR, Tourist tax • Included: Energy costs • To paid on reservation: Final cleaning: 50,00 EUR (will be charged once by booking) • To be requested upon reservation and paid on spot: Bedlinen (on request, bookable until 14 days before arrival): 10,00 EUR (initial equipment and per change) • Pet: Not allowed.

 Arrival and departure: until 20.05. and from 05.09.: daily, min.
 3 nights • 21.05. - 04.09.: daily, min.
 4 nights.